amosavian/JWSETKit/Sources/JWSETKit/Documentation.docc/Extensions/JWS.md

 Algorithms (JWA) specification and an IANA registry defined by that specification.

-See [Keys documentation](4-keys) to find supported keys for verification and singing.
+See <doc:4-Keys> to find supported keys for verification and singing.

 Supports `HS256`, `HS384` and `HS512` algorithms for signature.